Yu-Fangxu/Yu-Fangxu.github.io/_pages/about.md

 <li>Neurosymbolic Reasoning with LLMs<br /></li>
 </ul>

-<p style="color: red;">Status: I am applying for PhD admission in 2025 Fall in NLP and ML, and I am also open to collaboration.
-Feel free to drop me an email if there is a good fit!</p>

 ## News
 May 2024: One paper is accepted to ICML 2024!
 We adapt the Energy-based Constrained Decoding with Langevin Dynamics (COLD) to develop the COLD-Attack framework which unifies and automates the search of adversarial LLM attacks under a variety of control requirements such as fluency, stealthiness, sentiment, and left-right-coherence.